 A preliminary draft bill and an explanatory report on the introduction of a Swiss Trust Law, were published in January 2022 and sent out for consultation.
 The preliminary draft bill introduces explicit provisions on the taxation of trusts.

 The debate in the Chambers of Parliament will commence in the spring session of 2023 at the earliest.
 Therefore, the bill is not expected to come into force before 2024.

 The Dixcart office in Switzerland will keep you fully updated regarding the progress and status of Swiss trust law, during 2023.

 Dixcart Trustees (Switzerland) SA

 Dixcart Trustees (Switzerland) SA has been providing trustee services for over fifteen years.
-We are a member of the Swiss Association of Trust Companies (SATC), and are registered with the Association Romande des Intermédiaires Financiers (ARIF).
+We are a member of the Swiss Association of Trust Companies (SATC), and are registered with the ”Organisme de Surveillance des Instituts Financiers” (OSIF).

-We are delighted that Dixcart Trustees (Switzerland) SA meets the regulatory obligations required by the Swiss Federal Act on Financial Institutions, that came into effect at the start of 2020.
-We will be submitting our application to be licenced by FINMA, in the near future.
+We are fully confident that Dixcart Trustees (Switzerland) SA meets the regulatory obligations required by the Swiss Federal Act on Financial Institutions, that came into effect at the start of 2020.
+Our application has been submitted to FINMA and is within the licence process.